wasuthun/IP-Port-Scanner/README.md

 1st Func. = Find the IP-address from the input website in text format.

-2nd Func. = Find all ports that are opend in single input IP-address.
+2nd Func. = Find all ports that are opened in single input IP-address.

-3rd Func. = Find all ports that are opend in every ip-address from the range of ip-address input.
+3rd Func. = Find all ports that are opened in every ip-address from the range of ip-address input.

 # Tools